Search

 Balance Disorders

-Our ears, eyes, joints, and muscles work together to help us stay steady and upright.
+Our brain, ears, eyes, joints, and muscles work together to help us stay steady and upright.
 If any of them don’t work properly, it can cause a problem with balance.

 What Are the Signs & Symptoms of a Balance Disorder?